adamhorner/hmscreens/README.md

 - Nov 2011 - The screen origin was reset from bottom left to top left to be compatible with almost everything else that does screen management on the mac
-- Late 2011 - The code was modified to use CoreGraphics to be compatible with newer versions of OS X (Mountain Lion and Mavericks)
+- Late 2011 - Adam modified the code to use CoreGraphics to be compatible with newer versions of OS X
+- Aug 2011 - Adam updated the project for Snow Leopard and in doing so, minimally changed some of the output.
-- Late 2011 - Adam Horner forked the code from the Hamsoft codebase
+- Mid 2011 - Adam Horner forked the code from the Hamsoft codebase